anon-blue/anon.blue/README.txt

                                                   Nobody home?
 V Can I
-make a cry with your lips?               does this mean anything?
+make a cry with your lips?
+Bonsjours à toues et à toutes,
                        ok
               chingchonglinglongtingtognggnkfdsksjssdgsidssdzjsnsasnx
                                            kljlkjlkjlkjlklkkkkkjohiuhgjhgkj   kk